ionic-team/ionic-docs/docs/api/modal.md

 ### Card Modal

 Developers can create a card modal effect where the modal appears as a card stacked on top of your app's main content.
-To create a card modal, developers need to set the `presentingElement` property and the `swipeToClose` properties on `ion-modal`.
+To create a card modal, developers need to set the `presentingElement` property on `ion-modal`.

 The `presentingElement` property accepts a reference to the element that should display under your modal.
 This is typically a reference to `ion-router-outlet`.

-The `swipeToClose` property can be used to control whether or not the card modal can be swiped to close.
+The `canDismiss` property can be used to control whether or not the card modal can be swiped to close.

 :::note
 The card display style is only available on iOS.